 Frontal alpha asymmetry, a measure used as a proxy for feelings of approach or avoidance, is typically used to provide an assessment of how appealing or repellent a stimulus is.
 This and power spectral density (PSD) can be automatically calculated in iMotions, and the R code used to build the analysis is fully available and transparent.

 Other manufacturers, such as ABM and Emotiv may also provide the capability to calculate proprietary metrics – such as levels of drowsiness or engagement.
 These metrics are also provided within the iMotions software, giving you easy access to detailed insights.

 There may also be parts of the analysis which you want to exclude, or look at in more detail. iMotions provides an annotation tool that can be used either live as data-collection occurs, or following data collection.
 It’s straightforward to mark up the data and select specific segments for processing or export.

 The data, whether raw, processed, or segmented can of course also be exported in easily transferable formats, allowing you to take your analysis to whichever platform you prefer.
 There is also information about computer use, such as mouse clicks and keystrokes, particularly useful when relating stimulus interaction to biosensor data.

-iMotions allows native integrations with eight different EEG headsets from four leading EEG hardware companies.
+iMotions allows native integrations with several different EEG headsets from four leading EEG hardware companies.
 Whether you want to gather data from high sampling rate 32-channel devices, flexible and wireless 24 channel devices, or measure frontal asymmetry with an 8 channel headband, iMotions provides straightforward solutions for each.

 iMotions also provides the possibility to connect multiple, different biosensors together in order to create a deeper analysis of human behavior.
 Biosensors such as eye trackers (screen-based, glasses, or virtual reality), facial expression analysis, EDA, ECG, and EMG (among others) can be readily included in any experiment.